Shopping Cart

 The first step is to determine the skin undertone.
 You might not have realized that your skin even had undertones that are distinct from the surface color.
 To be fair, these two categories are especially confusing because people often use “skin tone” to refer to both the undertone and the surface color because they each contribute to your skin’s overall hue.

 While the surface color of your skin can change with exposure to the sun or through aging, the undertone remains the same.
 Surface colors are often described in terms of shade (fair to dark), while undertones use a thermal scale (cool, warm and neutral).
 Generally speaking, cooler undertones accompany fairer skin — but remember, the undertone isn’t necessarily tethered to the surface pigmentation.
 Many people are surprised to learn that dark skin can have cool undertones and fair skin can have warm undertones.
-Alek Wek, Lupita Nyong'o and Mindy Kaling all share cool undertones, while Blake Lively and Claire Danes keep their base tones warm.
+Alek Wek, Lupita Nyong'o and Mindy Kaling all share cool undertones, while Blake Lively and Claire Danes feature warm tones.

 woman wearing a gold ring giving someone a hug

 If you have olive skin, you actually have a combination of all skin undertones (warm, cool and neutral).
-So good news- you can pull off all different types of metal styles!
+So good news — you look great in all different types of metal styles!

 What About Rose Gold and Other Colors?